What Are Meeting Minutes and Who Records Them at a Meeting?

 When and How to Share Meeting Minutes

-The recorder should always review the prior meeting's minutes at the start of the next meeting so that people can check them for accuracy and next steps.
+The recorder should always review the prior meeting's minutes at the start of the next meeting so that people can check them for accuracy, next steps, and commitments made.

 How Organizations Handle Taking Meeting Minutes